 Symptoms and Signs:

-Host Resistance: The most economical approach for disease management is to plant resistant varieties.
-There are plenty of varieties available with resistance to this disease that will provide a higher germination rate and decreased symptom development when compared to susceptible varieties.
+Host resistance: Planting resistant varieties is the most economical approach to disease management.
+Varieties with resistance to this disease will provide a higher germination rate and decreased symptom development when compared with susceptible varieties.

-Chemicals: Fungicides applied to pods at mid-flowering to late pod stage may reduce incidence of Phomopsis seed rot, however yield is rarely increased.
-This would only be economical for seed or food grade producers.
-Consult a local extension educator or the soybean disease webstie or fungicide recommendations.
+Chemical applications: Fungicides applied to pods at mid-flowering to late pod stage may reduce incidence of Phomopsis seed rot, however yield is rarely increased.
+This would only be economical for seed of food grad producers.
+Consult a local extension educator or the soybean disease website for fungicide recommendations.